aer0ss/aerofs/docs/how-to/get_started.md

 This step requires a running local prod.
 In addition, you need to be on the VPN to complete this step, since it'll pull some packages from an internal repository.
 In addition,

     cd $HOME/repos/aerofs/
-    ant -Dmode=PRIVATE -Dproduct=CLIENT -Ddir.out=approot clean setupenv build_client
+    gradle clean gen dist
+    ./invoke --mode PRIVATE --product CLIENT setupenv
     approot/run ~/rtroot/user1 gui

+Running gradle will compile the Java source code and create the class files needed to run the client.
+Running invoke will create a directory called approot and populate it with all environment-dependent resources.

-The `-Dmode=PRIVATE` flag points the client to your private environment.
-Specify `-Dmode=PUBLIC` to build clients for the public production environment (discouraged). `-Ddir.out=approot` puts classes in the appropriate place for local development.
+The `--mode PRIVATE` flag points the client to your private environment.
+Specify `--mode PUBLIC` to build clients for the public production environment (discouraged).

 Replace `gui` with `cli` to launch AeroFS in the command line.
 Use `daemon` to run the barebone daemon process with no UI support.

 Run `sh` to enter interactive AeroFS shell.
 This command requires a running daemon.

+## Build Java inside of IntelliJ

+IntelliJ 14 has a bug which prevents it from downloading some libraries needed to build AeroFS.
+As a workaround, run the following script to force Maven to download these libraries to the local cache:

+    $HOME/repos/aerofs/tools/setup-maven.sh

+Note that the first time you open IntelliJ, IntelliJ will launch background tasks to download various libraries from Maven Central to the local Maven cache.
+This process is time-intensive (~15 minutes) and you will see background tasks running, one after another, in IntelliJ.

 ### To avoid relaunching the daemon every time